Skip to main content

 1. Do you accept international students, if so, how many each year?

-We do accept international students; however we do not have a particular number or percentage of international students we intend to accept – the application pool varies from year to year and it is dependent upon the applications we receive.
-We accept the most qualified candidates.
+We do accept international students; however, we do not have a particular number or percentage of international students we intend to accept.
+We accept the most qualified candidates to our program.

 2. What is the deadline for international applicants?

-International applicants must submit all application materials no later than December 1st to be considered.
+International applicants must submit all application materials no later than December 1.
+The application deadline is the same for all applicants.

 3. Do you provide funding for international students?